First East Turkestan Republic: National army

-During the war an estimated 300,000 to 500,000 Turki civilians were killed.
+During the war, an estimated 300,000 to 500,000 Turki civilians were killed.
 Although it is not certain how many soldiers the IRET lost in the war, it is estimated that around 50,000 to 70,000 soldiers were killed.
-In some battles entire companies and brigades were wiped out.
-When IRET was dismantled in 1934 the army was dismantled also (except for 6th Uyghur Division personally commanded by Mehmut Muhiti).
+In some battles, entire companies and brigades were wiped out.
+When IRET was dismantled in 1934, the army was dismantled also (except for 6th Uyghur Division personally commanded by Mahmut Muhiti).